 Hitler’s rise to chancellor is linked to the Depression, the Treaty of Versailles, the inherent weaknesses of the Weimar Constitution, use of force and the party’s ability to sell their message incredibly well to the wider populace.
 This led to Hitler’s rise to power.
 As Chancellor he moved quickly.
 The nazi’s consolidated power after the Reichstag Fire.
 The Enabling Act granted Hitler emergency powers.
 He used these to eradicate political opposition.
 When Hindenburg died, Hitler became the Fuhrer.
 The Nazi Party adopted the Fuhrerprinzip, to all intents and purposes, Hitler alone was the Government.

-The Nazi regime is remembered for it’s anti-semitism.
+The Nazi regime is remembered for it’s anti-semitism and the Holocaust.
 It was recorded in Mein Kampf, became a key part of rhetoric in speeches, began to become formal anti-jewish policy following the nazi accession to power and then, during the war, became the Final Solution.
 The violence of the anti-semitic sentiment was visible.
 An Anti-Jewish Boycott of 1933 and Kristallnacht in 1938 were both widely reported.
 Kindertransport was arranged but hampered.

 Germany under the Nazi’s saw all sectors of society changed.
 Women had a defined role within the third reich.
 At school and in youth groups the Nazi’s indoctrinated the young through policy and method.
 The Hitler Youth movement became compulsory.